techsidh/ShelfPerks_Takehome_ML_MayJune2023_business_economy/README.md

 Three algorithms (Linear regression, Decision Tree and Random forest) are used to train the model to predict the price of flights for various airline companies.

 Conclusion:
+It can be noticed that using all three algorithms resulted in almost same accuracy.
+The results did not change with the algorithms.